Updated Wed 30 Dec 2020

 The Dell display meets various environmental certifications including EPEAT Gold.
-I can almost always comfortably use it with the brightness on the lowest setting (there's an energy gauge built in) and my measurements show it's usually using less than 10 watts.
+I can often use it comfortably use it with the brightness on the lowest setting (there's an energy gauge built in) and my measurements show it's usually using less than 10 watts.
 Would recommend, though occasionally I wish I'd chosen a larger one (not that often though).
-I don't feel I've lost out in any way by not having a retina display - HD video at 24" is still very sharp.
+I don't feel I've especially lost out in any way by not having a retina display - HD video at 24" is still very sharp.
 Having a separate display rather than an iMac also makes it easier to adjust the height / exact position.